 When we went for a slit-lamp checkup, the doctor may observe the cluster of provocative cells on the posterior corneal surface.
-If the sight increased in injured eye, then removal of complete injured eyeball will take place.
-If the sight of the injured continues, or either if the medical action unable to prevent autoimmune response, then the usage of the drug called corticosteroid may be used to control the intervention and immunosuppressive will take place.
-In this, it may also use the T-cell drugs such as Cyclosporine, which is partially concealed immune system activity.
+If the sight increased in the injured eye, the removal of the complete injured eyeball will take place.
+If the sight of the injured continues, or either if the medical action is unable to prevent autoimmune response, then the usage of the drug called corticosteroid may be used to control the intervention and immunosuppressive will take place.
+In this, it may also use T-cell drugs such as Cyclosporine, which is partially concealed immune system activity.

 The main reason for dry eyes is lack of oily or slippery substance (known as Lubricant) and moisture on the surface of the eye.
 The effect of dry eyes ranges from delicate, however it makes constant eye irritation and critical inflammation.

-The alternative medical terms to describe dry eyes are as :
+The alternative medical terms to describe dry eyes are:

-Keratitis: Which is generally used to describe the dryness and inflammation of the cornea i.e., a transparent layer forming the front of the eye.
+Keratitis: This is generally used to describe the dryness and inflammation of the cornea i.e., a transparent layer forming the front of the eye.

-Keratoconjunctivitis sicca: Which is used to describe the effects of dry eye on both cornea as well as conjunctiva.
+Keratoconjunctivitis sicca: This is used to describe the effects of dry eye on both cornea as well as conjunctiva.

-Dysfunctional tear syndrome: Used to assert lacking quality of tears.
+Dysfunctional tear syndrome: Used to assert the lacking quality of tears.

 The ubiquity of Dry Eyes :

-Nowadays dry eyes is a very common disease, According to recent online poll half of the percentage (48%) of Americans aged 18 or old are most affected by this dry eye disease.
-Around 26 millions of Americans were suffering from this dry eye effect, this number is expected to increase 29 percent in 10 years.
+Nowadays dry eyes are a very common disease, According to recent online poll half of the percentage (48%) of Americans aged 18 or old are most affected by this dry eye disease.
+Around 26 million Americans were suffering from this dry eye effect, this number is expected to increase 29 percent in 10 years.
 In consideration of another survey, it shows the people aged 50 and above are clinically compelling dry eye syndrome

 Dry Eye Symptoms:

-We can find different symptoms in Dry Eye effect,
+We can find different symptoms in the Dry Eye effect,